MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools-100.md

 <!-- Title: You no longer have to wonder if a request was fulfilled by your service worker or cache -->
 <!-- Subtitle: The "Fulfilled by" column in the Network tool tells you how a request was fulfilled. -->

-In Microsoft Edge 100, the **Network** tool supports a new, **Fulfilled by** column in the request log.
-The **Fulfilled by** column shows how a request was fulfilled.
+In Microsoft Edge 100, the **Network** tool supports a new **Fulfilled by** column in the request log.
 If the request was fulfilled by your service worker or from the cache, that information is now tracked in the **Fulfilled by** column.
-When exporting or importing the request log as a HAR file, the information in the **Fulfilled by** column is also included.
+When exporting or importing the request log as a `HAR` file, the information in the **Fulfilled by** column is also included.

 ![The Fulfilled By column in the request log of the Network tool.](devtools-100-images/fulfilled-by-request-log.png)
 <!--